 - Avoid self-promotional articles.
 The Journal does not run public relations pieces for colleges, outside organizations, or companies that provide products or services to colleges.
 The only exceptions to this rule are paid advertising and house ads.

 - Not sure your piece is a fit for the Journal?
 Try AACC’s daily publication, Community College Daily.
-Send inquiries to email@example.com.
+Send inquiries to opens in a new firstname.lastname@example.org new email.

 - Electronic files sent as an e-mail attachment are the preferred method of delivery.
 Microsoft Word for PC platform preferred.
 Send art by fast, traceable service.
 Consult the Journal editor if you wish to send photographs or other art electronically.
 Photographs must be high resolution tagged image file format (TIFF) or encapsulated postscript (EPS) file of at least 300 dpi.